kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 ## Audit Scanner?

-Up until the Audit Scanner, Kubewarden was strictly a Dynamic Admission Controller, checking requests made against the Kubernetes API server with the deployed policies.
+Up until the release of Audit Scanner, Kubewarden was strictly a Dynamic Admission Controller, checking requests made against the Kubernetes API server with the deployed policies.